- Parks (A - Z)

 This spectacular trail can be conquered asa series of day walks or over a full seven day period, starting at Beervlei in the upper reaches of the Park and ending at Harkerville in the East between Knysna and Plettenberg Bay.

 This trail carves its way in the cool shade ofundulating indigenous forest with rustic huts, a stop-over, for those endeavouring the seven day trek, or as an alternative starting point for those day walkers relative to the level of challenge you desire.
 The overnight cabins are regularly stocked with firewood.
 Water and rudimentary bedding are supplied to complete that outdoor experience.
-A portage service may become available in the near future at an extra fee.
-A minimum of two to a maximum of 24 hikers are allowed on the trail at any one time.

 As darknessfalls, the once blue sky, through pockets of forest, fynbos and different vegetation types during the day; now exposes a brilliant black sky pitted with billions of stars, buffered with the sounds of surrounding nocturnal activity.
 Perfect whether you are a stargazing astrologist, star-crossed lovers just seeking a romantic getaway or simply bonding with friends.